Yawning/obfs4/internal/README.md

 representative will be somewhat non-standard, but will interoperate with a standard X25519 scalar-multiply.

-As the obfs4 handshake does not include the decoded representative in any of it's authenticated handshake digest calculations, this change is fully-backward compatible (though the non-upgraded side of the connection will still be trivially distinguishable from random).
+As the representative to public key transform should be identical, this change is fully-backward compatible (though the non-upgraded side of the connection will still be trivially distinguishable from random).

 ##### Maintainer's rant